svs/svs.io/index.md

 I'm on sabbatical!

 Sabbaticals are a powerful ~~career~~ life management hack.
 I'm on my third sabbatical and [am writing a book on it](https://sabbaticalhandbook.com).

+### My sankalpa?

+I want to move people with words.
+The elegance of type against paper, the sheer minimalism of it, the leverage it gets from the imagination, the power to mix emotions in the reader, like cooking!
+I want my words to do this, to change lives.